ariszak98/laracast-intro/README.md

 ## About this Project

-Introductin project to Laravel by Lacasts.com
+Introduction project to Laravel by Lacasts.com